-For example, the NFT in the image below is fuzzy and the characters touch.
-An NFT with poor clarity and legibility such as this is not permitted.
+For example, the NFt in the image below is fuzzy and the characters touch.
+An NFt with poor clarity and legibility such as this is not permitted.
 (Note: This image is used solely to illustrate this concept; however it does not meet all current regulatory requirements).

 It is not permitted to highlight nutrients by using larger or smaller print than prescribed or by italicising or changing font.

-For example, in the NFT below, the font size of the declaration for “Dietary Fibre” has been increased to draw attention to this nutrient.
-The use of a larger font size in the NFT than that prescribed is not permitted.
+For example, in the NFt below, the font size of the declaration for "Dietary Fibre" has been increased to draw attention to this nutrient.
+The use of a larger font size in the NFt for only certain nutrients is not permitted.

-For example, the declaration for "Omega-3 Polyunsaturated" fat has been highlighted in the NFT below.
-Highlighting of nutrients in the NFT is not permitted.
+For example, the declaration for "Cholesterol" has been highlighted in the NFt below.
+Highlighting of nutrients in the NFt is not permitted.